Azure-Samples/liberty-aad-oidc/README.md

 ## Visit the Application

-1. Once the application starts, you can visit the JSF client at
+1. Once the application starts, you can visit the JSF client at:

    * [https://localhost:9443/javaee-cafe](https://localhost:9443/javaee-cafe)
    * [http://localhost:9080/javaee-cafe](http://localhost:9080/javaee-cafe)